camunda/camunda-docs/howtos/documentation-guidelines.md

 ## Redirect rules

+The `build-docs` workflow of each PR runs a step to verify that all links present in the production sitemap are still valid.
+If your build fails on the "Check internal links" step, it likely means you moved a doc.
+To resolve, you can add a redirect rule to [the .htaccess file](../static/.htaccess), mapping the old URL to the new URL.

+### Testing redirect rules

 The `.htaccess` file contains redirect rules that are applied to the published site, but it has no effect when running docusaurus locally (via `npm start`).

 If you wish to test `.htaccess` rules, you have a couple options: